 Dear Mr. Electrician: How do I extend the kitchen electrical outlets from the wall a little so I can add ceramic tile?

-Answer: The use of electrical box outlet extenders or receptacle extenders is a simple and approved method to extend kitchen electrical outlets when the wall depth changes.
+Answer: Using electrical box outlet extenders or receptacle extenders is a simple and approved method for extending kitchen electrical outlets when the wall depth changes.

 NOTE: Some text links below go to applicable products on eBay and Amazon.
 As an Amazon Associate, I earn from qualifying purchases.
 Using my links helps to keep this website FREE.